-Many conditions are implemented as external programs or require external interpreters (i.e., shell scripts [6]).
+Note that in practice, many conditions are implemented as external programs (i.e., shell scripts [5]).
 ACF supports these implementation by creating a thread that, after extracting the parameter values, simply forks the appropriate process and sleeps until that process terminates.

 One of the central issues associated with implementations is the means by which they are loaded.
 Requiring that ACF be linked against every possible condition implementation is problematic.
 Firstly, this would require that every condition be known a priori, which is exactly the kind of assumption ACF is designed to avoid.
 Secondly, even if one knew (and could acquire) beforehand the implementations of every condition, the resulting executable would be huge.
 Finally, this requires that the ACF be rebuilt every time a new condition is introduced.
 For all of these reasons, we determined that it is imperative that condition implementation be dynamically loadable.
 To accomplish this, ACF is being built with a condition loader facility.
-This uses the UNIX dynamic load functions [20] (e.g., dlopen, dlsym) to open and read local libraries.
+This uses the UNIX dynamic load functions [18] (e.g., dlopen, dlsym) to open and read local libraries.
 Each condition implementation is provided in a shared library whose name is specified in the implref element of the ACD.
-The library exports a single condition function that receives the instantiated ACD as its only parameter.
+The library exports a single symbol, a function with the condition name that receives a single character pointer (the ACD).

-We intend to investigate more flexible condition distribution methods in the future.
-For example, the ACF could download implementation from an authenticated repository when a local copy is not available.
+We intend to investigate more flexible distribution methods for condition implementations in the future.
+For example, the ACF could download implementation from a central (and presumably authenticated) repository when an implementation is not locally available.
 However, such methods must be carefully designed to avoid introducing new vulnerabilities (e.g., possibility of DoS).